CircuitChaos/OpenMicron/README.md

 Before writing memory, software queries the radio for its model name and refuses to write the .omi file if model name does not match the one stored in the file (for example, if you have an .omi file from CRT Micron UV, but want to program AT-778UV with it).
 Maybe it's harmless and should be removed, maybe it's not.
 It needs to be checked and confirmed.

+.omi file header is 32 (0x20) bytes long.
+Therefore, when working on the memory map and reading the .omi file, remove the header with `dd bs=32 skip=1 if=file.omi of=file.bin` and work with binary file instead.

 ## Reporting bugs

 If something doesn't work as expected, please report the bug using the GitHub bug tracker, but be sure to run the utility with *-d* option to produce debug output.
 If your radio gets bricked, I might or might not be able to help, but by all means report what happened, so I can react somehow (write a huge warning here, add more protections to the software, or something else).